UND-Robotic-Mining-Team/Master-Guide/README.md

 1. Implement a REST server within the primary motor controlling software (See https://gitlab.com/eidheim/Simple-Web-Server/blob/master/http_examples.cpp for examples)

-2. Implement REST requests within the current controller interface on Windows
+2. Implement REST requests within the current controller interface on Windows, and within the existing software.

 3. Work on creating two separate docker images: one that will interface with the front camera, and another that will interface with the back one.
 Have a separate sensor-tasker project that will manage the information from these, make decisions, and allow a UI over the network to control decisions.

 4. (Optional) create a minimal data converter to keep full REST requests from going over the network, to minimize data transmission.

+## Other Tasking ##

+SystemD Unit Scripts need to be written for process management and startup.
+Firstly, on boot the CAN bus needs to be initialized.
+There's likely existing scripts that will search for USBCAN devices and help with this, may be worth some searching on Github.

+OpenCV and YOLO need to be looked into.
+Specifically, AruCo markers in OpenCV need to be used to localize our rover with the rest of the region.